astrofyber/groupshout-announcer/README.md

 	groupid: "ID", // PASTE YOUR GROUP ID
 	channel: "ID", // PASTE YOUR CHANNEL ID
 ```
+Database folders and npm folders will appear when you run the bot for the first time with the appropriate packages I mentioned earlier.
 # ❤️ Credits
 Each message is editable through the code, credits are not required but would be appreciated.